 Don’t harbor your feelings for Ann Arbor — it might be among the most beautiful cities in the US.
 Nicknamed the “Tree Town,” it’s home to roughly 50,000 trees spread within the city’s parks and residential areas.
 It provides excellent schools and relatively low crime rates.

 The University of Michigan is one of the most prestigious institutions globally and the largest employer in the city.
+It is also one of the safest colleges in America.

 Life here has apparent advantages, but you should bear in mind that the cost of living is 23% higher than the state’s average.
 Even so, Ann Arbor belongs to the best small cities in America.
 Michigan state’s finest has cultural richness and group activities that promote a community feeling, making it anything short of enjoyable for families.